KoNit-K/red_teaming_agv/README.md

 ## Naptha SDK Integration
 The system utilizes **[Naptha SDK](https://github.com/NapthaAI/naptha-sdk)** to manage AI agents.

+## Progress & Roadmap

+## ✅ Done

+- Developed multi-agent simulation framework.

+- Integrated Naptha SDK for agent management.

+- Implemented attack-evaluation feedback loop.

+- Deployed local Naptha node for testing.

+- Automated attack rounds up to 10 iterations.

+## 🚀 To-Do

+- Improve auto-evaluation mechanism for attacks.

+- Introduce collaborative agents (attacker's co-pilot) to optimize strategies.

+- Enhance the adversarial evaluator’s reviewer for better countermeasures.

+- Expand attack categories and test cases.

+Share major updates and research insights in AI safety mechanisms.

+We will also share our major updates and research on AI safety and mechanisms there.
+For the next version of the auto-red teaming project, we will focus on building a more robust automatic evaluation system so that collaborative (attacker's co-pilot) and adversarial (evaluator's reviewer) agents can emerge to help improve the success rate and efficiency of attacker agents.

 ### Key SDK Features Used:
 - `AgentRunInput`: Defines agent input structure.
 - `sign_consumer_id()`: Authenticates users.